 Operating system Keeps track of time and resources used by various tasks and users, this information can be used to track resource usage for a particular user or group of users.

 The operating system constantly monitors the system to detect errors and avoid the malfunctioning of a computer system.

 - Coordination between other software and users –

 Operating systems also coordinate and assign interpreters, compilers, assemblers, and other software to the various users of the computer systems.

 - Memory Management –

-It keeps tracks of primary memory, i.e., which bytes of memory are used by which user program.
+It keeps track of primary memory, i.e., which bytes of memory are used by which user program.
 The memory addresses that have already been allocated and the memory addresses of the memory that has not yet been used.
-In multi programming, the OS decides the order in which process are granted access to memory, and for how long.
+In multiprogramming, the OS decides the order in which processes are granted access to memory, and for how long.
 It Allocates the memory to a process when the process requests it and deallocates the memory when the process has terminated or is performing an I/O operation.

 - Processor Management –

-Keeps tracks of the status of processes.
-The program which perform this task is known as traffic controller.
-Allocates the CPU that is processor to a process.
+Keeps track of the status of processes.
+The program which performs this task is known as a traffic controller.
+Allocates the CPU that is a processor to a process.
 De-allocates processor when a process is no more required.